rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    revision "2017-12-11" {
      description
        "Added support for YANG 1.1 actions and notifications tied to data nodes.
 Clarify how NACM extensions can be used by other data models.";
      reference
-       "RFC 8407: Network Configuration Protocol (NETCONF)
-                  Access Control Model";
+       "RFC YYYY: Network Configuration Access Control Model";
    }

    revision "2012-02-22" {
      description
        "Initial version";
      reference
-       "RFC 8341: Network Configuration
+       "RFC 6536: Network Configuration Protocol (NETCONF)
                   Access Control Model";
    }
 ~~~